 The Company leases approximately 8,500 square feet of office space for its corporate headquarters in Pasadena, California.
 The lease will expire in September 2019.
-Monthly rental payments are approximately \$26,000 per month, increasing approximately 3% annually.
+Monthly rental payments are approximately \$27,000 per month, increasing approximately 3% annually.

 The Company also leases approximately 60,000 square feet of office and laboratory space for its research facility in Madison, Wisconsin.
 The lease will expire in September 2026.
 As part of this lease, the Company was provided a primary tenant improvement allowance of \$2.1 million which is accounted for as Deferred Rent and a secondary tenant improvement allowance of \$2.7 million which is accounted for as a Note Payable on the Company's Consolidated Balance Sheet.
-Monthly rental payments, including payments of principal and interest on the Note Payable are approximately \$180,100 per month.
+Monthly rental payments, including payments of principal and interest on the Note Payable are approximately \$182,200 per month.
+The monthly rental payments (excluding principal and interest on the Note Payable), will increase approximately 2.5% annually.